libis/opening_hours_cloudapp/README.md

 In the General Info expansion panel the user can use the +-icon to add additional fields.
 This icon opens the New datafield-dialog

 Description : A short one or two word description of the field to be used in the Opening Hours Cloud App to indicate the meaning of the field.
-This can consist of alpha-numerical characters, punctuation and spaces
+This can consist of alpha-numerical characters, punctuation and spaces.

-Variable Name : The name of the variable under witch the data will be available in the Opening Hours API This can consist of alpha-numerical characters but can not start with a number.
+Variable Name : The name of the variable under witch the data will be available in the Opening Hours API.
+This can consist of alpha-numerical characters but can not start with a number.

 Type : There are 8 types of fields : Text, Long Text, Number, Phonenumber, Email, URL, Date, Time.
 Each corresponds to a kind of information that can be entered in the field.

 ![New datafield](https://github.com/libis/opening_hours_cloudapp/blob/main/cloudapp/docs/new.png)

-Click the Add-button to add the field to the General Info expansion panel
+Click the Add-button to add the field to the General Info expansion panel.

 ## Opening hours
 The Opening hours expansion panel allows the user to enter the normal opening hours of the library.
 For each day of the week different hours can be entered.
 The +-icon allows for more entries to be created in case there of multiple open sessions during one day (like AM and PM)